MikeAleksa/ml4midi/README.md

 The MusicModel class provides an interface for experimenting with the architecture and hyperparameters of the model.
 This class inherits from tensorflow.keras.Sequential, and implements an architecture of Embedding -> LSTM -> Dense layers, including batch normalization and dropout for all layers.

-The serializers module provides an abstract bass class, MidiSerializer.
+The serializers module provides an abstract base class, MidiSerializer.
 This project used a MIDI serialization module based on discrete time steps for "wait events", but those looking to experiment can implement a different serialization class as long as it inherits from MidiSerializer.

 # Requirements